How to make an ironing board cover

 Preparing the foam padding

 Remove your old (unattractive) cover and foam padding from your ironing board.
-Possibly, you have to cut into the seam for it.
+Possibly, you have to cut into the seam of the old cover.

 Place the old padding on the new one and use it as a template.
 Transfer the shape of the old foam onto the new foam using a fabric marker pen.